rochapps/django-icontact/README.rst

 www.rochapps.com
 ================
-We built legal management software solutions for attorneys that want to move their practice to the cloud
+We build legal management software solutions for attorneys that want to move their practice to the cloud